 5. Keep a Close Eye on Cash Flow Forecasts

 Taking proactive measures to address a liquidity crunch is the most effective strategy.
-That means predicting any potential shortfalls ahead of time.
+That means predicting any potential shortfalls ahead of time, which is central to effective cash flow management.
 Having a cash flow forecast in place allows you to closely monitor your weekly income and expenses.

-According to the Association for Financial Professionals, 7 out of 10 companies that engage in reliable cash flow forecasting can steer clear of serious liquidity issues.
+According to the Association for Financial Professionals, 7 out of 10 companies that reliably forecast cash flow can avoid serious liquidity issues.
 All it takes is a smarter reaction, like holding off on a purchase or getting a short-term loan secured before it’s mission-critical to have the funds.

 Stay Steady, Not Stuck